openwdl/wdl/versions/development/SPEC.md

 The task is expecting that a file called "threshold.txt" will exist in the current working directory after the command is executed.
 Inside that file must be one line that contains only an integer and whitespace.
 See the [Data Types & Serialization](#data-types--serialization) section for more details.

-As with other string literals in a task definition, Strings in the output section may contain interpolations (see the [String Interpolation](#string-interpolation) section below for more details).
+As with other string literals in a task definition, Strings in the output section may contain interpolations (see the [String Interpolation](#string-interpolation) section for more details).
 Here's an example:

 ```wdl
 output {